nextdaygames/stationlife-design/systems/Player Power Braking/Homeostasis Braking/Homeostasis Braking.md

 # Goal
-A machine that makes X.
+A machine that reduces player power by making them invest in staying alive.
-- [ ] Boosting
+- [x] Boosting
 - [ ] Braking
 - [ ] Economy
 - [ ] Ecology